charlescoverdale/casualdabbler2e/README.md

 # R Cookbook for the Casual Dabbler (2nd edition)

-*A practical guide for using R for analysis and visualization*
+*A practical guide for using R for visualisation and analysis*

 This repo contains the code use to produce [R Cookbook for the Casual Dabbler (2nd edition)](https://charlescoverdale.github.io/casualdabbler2e/).